At a Glance

 If you are a frequent traveler who prefers to stick with a specific airline or hotel chain, a miles-earning credit card aligned with that brand might be the better choice.
 Using a miles-earning card, you can accumulate rewards tailored to your preferred airline or hotel, maximizing benefits such as free flights, upgrades, priority boarding, and more.
 However, it’s important to note that the value of miles can vary depending on the airline’s redemption policies and the availability of flights.

-Miles vs. points – which type of credit card is right for traveling?
+Which type of travel credit card is right for you?

 Determining which type of credit card is right for your travel needs ultimately depends on your preferences and travel habits.
 Consider the following pointers: